 Since then, Frontenac Point has experienced great success, but the Doolittles have also worked to maintain the winery's small size and hands-on approach, currently producing just 2000-3000 cases a year.
 Their son Lawrence, a graduate of Rice University in Texas, now carries this tradition into the next generation.

-Frontenac Point's focus is on the production of dry wines, using barrel fermentation and other modern processes to permit the wines to express complexity.
-The Doolittles are committed to the notions that change is good and that just because there's a traditional way of making wine doesn't make it the only way.
-Frontenac Point challenges the status quo with Vinifera and old-world hybrid blends, in addition to varietal vintages including Pinot Noir and Chambourcin.
-More than half of the winery's production is red wine.
-Whites include Riesling, Chardonnay, Seyval, Vignoles, and Brut Méthode Champenoise.
+Frontenac Point's focus is on the production of dry wines, using barrel fermentation and other modern processes to permit the wines to gain complexity.
+The Doolittles are committed to the notions that change is good and that just because there's a traditional way of making wine, that doesn't make it the only way.
+In the Frontenac Point vineyard, there are both Vinifera and old-world hybrid vines.
+Our reds include vintage dated Pinot Noir and Chambourcin as well as blends.
+Our white wines include Riesling, Chardonnay, Vignoles, Seyval Blanc, and Méthode Champenoise.
+Our rosé wines are made from "free-run" juice or "whole cluster press" of the red grape Chambourcin.